greenpeace/planet4-docs/docs/nro-customization/deployment/db-media-sync.md

 Part of our CI workflows includes the ability to manually trigger a script that will sync data from the Production site to Staging and Develop.

-To run the process, you need to have access to your `planet4-<nro>` repository \(or ask someone with access to do it for you\).
+To run the process, you need to have access to [CircleCI](https://app.circleci.com/projects/project-dashboard/github/greenpeace).

 Instructions:

-1. From any of the branches, create a tag named `sync.X` \(where X is an incrementing number\)
+1. Find and click on your `planet4-<rno>`
-2. Go to your CircleCI workflows and check if it runs
+2. Find and click on the latest `sync-from-production` pipeline
-3. Wait for it to finish
+3. Rerun it by clicking on "Rerun" > "Rerun workflow from start"

 For this sync process, note that: